sukumardhoni/reciflix-ionic/readme.md

 dist folder and generated files need to investigate to see why they need in ionic project  (Venkat) dist is not being ignored in git

 4. Gather more videos, select some relevant yt sources and load

 6. Explore how to set Featured recipes (Venkat)

 6. UnAuthenticated User (Venkat)

--- suggest to Login/Signup when tried to add favourites or when visiting User Settings section -- explore to use localstorage to add favourites etc when not authenticated also
+-- explore to use localstorage to add favourites etc when not authenticated also

-9. X: optimize the images using gimp etc..

 10. offline access of the application (Venkat)